 Additional Federal Direct Unsubsidized Stafford Loan

-Dependent undergraduate students whose parents are denied access to the Federal Direct Parent Loan for Undergraduate Students program may be eligible for additional Federal Direct Unsubsidized Stafford Loan money.
-Students with fewer than 90 credits may borrow a maximum of $4,000 a year in additional funds above the maximum Federal Direct Stafford Loan limits.
-Students who have earned 90 credits or more may borrow a maximum of an additional $5,000 per year.
+Dependent undergraduate students whose parents are denied access to the Federal Direct Parent Loan for Undergraduate Students program may be eligible for additional Federal Direct Unsubsidized Stafford Loan funding.
+Students with fewer than 90 credits may borrow a maximum of $4,000 a year in additional funds above the maximum Federal Direct Stafford Loan annual limits (but may not exceed aggregate limits).
+Students who have earned 90 credits or more may borrow a maximum of an additional $5,000 per year (but may not exceed aggregate limits).
 Not all applicants will qualify for the maximums in additional funding.
-The Federal Direct Unsubsidized Stafford Loan may be used to replace expected family contribution, but total direct loan (subsidized and unsubsidized) borrowing cannot exceed the cost of education.
+The Federal Direct Unsubsidized Stafford Loan may be used to replace expected family contribution, but total Direct loan (subsidized and unsubsidized) borrowing cannot exceed the cost of attendance.

 Parents interested in participating in the Federal Direct PLUS program can obtain application information from the Office of Student Financial Aid and Scholarships or apply online at www.studentloans.gov.

-Federal PLUS Loans for Graduate and Professional Students (Graduate PLUS)
+Federal PLUS Loan for Graduate and Professional Students (Graduate PLUS)

-This program is offered to qualified students with or without financial need, but the student must have financial aid eligibility.
+This program is offered to credit qualified students with or without financial need, but the student must have financial aid eligibility.
 Like the Direct Stafford loans for students, the U.S. Department of Education is the lender of the Graduate PLUS loan.
-Typically, repayment must begin within sixty days after the Graduate PLUS is disbursed.
-However, students that meet their requirements may obtain an in-school deferment from the U.S. Department of Education.
+Repayment begins within sixty days after the Graduate PLUS loan is fully disbursed.
+However, students that meet deferment requirements may obtain an in-school deferment from the U.S. Department of Education.
 Interest begins to accrue at the time the first disbursement is made at a fixed rate.
 For current interest rates, visit the Department of Education’s website at https://studentaid.ed.gov/types/loans/interest-rates.

 Federal Perkins Loans

-This federally funded loan program is available to undergraduate and graduate students who demonstrate exceptional financial need and who are enrolled at least half-time.
-This is a long-term, low interest loan for which repayment commences nine months after the student is no longer enrolled on at least a half-time basis.
+This federally funded loan program is available to undergraduate students who demonstrate exceptional financial need and who are enrolled at least half-time.
+The interest rate is fixed at five percent and repayment begins nine months after the student is no longer enrolled at least a half-time or graduates.

-Privately funded loans are not based on need, and no federal formula is applied to determine eligibility.
-However, the amount borrowed cannot exceed the cost of education minus other financial aid.
-Interest rates and repayment terms vary, but are generally less favorable than those provided through the federal direct lending program.
-Private loans are used to supplement the federal programs when the cost of education minus federal aid still leaves unmet need.
-For information on alternative loan lenders, visit the PSU website at http://www.pdx.edu/finaid/alternative-loans.
+Privately funded education loans are not based on need, and no federal formula is applied to determine eligibility.
+However, the amount borrowed cannot exceed the cost of attendance minus other financial aid.
+Interest rates and repayment terms vary by lender, but are generally less favorable than those provided through the federal Direct lending program.
+Privately funded education loans are used to supplement the federal programs when the cost of attendance minus the maximum federal aid still leaves unmet need.
+For information on alternative loans, visit the PSU website at www.pdx.edu/finaid/apply.

-Repayment of Federal Direct Stafford Loans (subsidized and unsubsidized) begins six months after enrollment drops below half-time or after graduation.
+Repayment of Federal Direct Stafford Loans (subsidized and unsubsidized) begins after the grace period which is six months after the student separates from school.
+A student is considered to be separated from school when their enrollment drops below half-time or after graduation.
 Repayment of Federal PLUS loans begins within sixty days of the last disbursement.
-There are no penalties for making payments while in school or during grace.
-Student may make payments at any time directly to their loan servicer.
+There are no penalties for making payments while in school or during the grace period.
+Students or parents may make payments at any time directly to their loan servicer.

 Entrance and Exit Counseling

-First-time Federal Direct Stafford Loan (subsidized and unsubsidized) borrowers must complete Entrance counseling.
-This enables students to become educated on their rights and responsibilities of borrowing loans.
-Shortly before graduating from or terminating enrollment at the Portland State University, borrowers must receive exit loan counseling.
-Both Entrance and Exit counseling is completed online at www.studentloans.gov.
+First-time federal Direct Stafford and Graduate PLUS loan borrowers must complete student loan entrance counseling.
+This counseling session focuses on a borrower’s rights and responsibilities and provides information about responsible borrowing.
+Shortly before graduating or enrolling in less than half time credit hours at Portland State University, Stafford and Graduate PLUS loan borrowers must also complete student loan exit counseling.
+Both entrance and exit counseling is required of all borrowers and completed online at www.studentloans.gov.

 Debt Management and Default Reduction

-The Federal Work-Study Program is a need-based program in which the federal government pays from 50 to 100 percent of student wages and the employer pays the remainder.
+The Federal Work-Study Program is a limited, need-based program in which the federal government pays from 50 to 100 percent of student wages and the employer pays the remainder.
 Work-Study is available to undergraduate and graduate students.
 Employment opportunities are on-campus and off-campus.
-On-campus jobs are with nearly every academic and administrative department.
-Off-campus jobs are with government agencies and non-profit groups; many are community service jobs that involve directly serving the community, while providing good work experience.
+On-campus jobs are available with nearly every academic and administrative department.
+Off-campus jobs are with government agencies and nonprofit groups; many are community service jobs that involve directly serving the community, while providing a good work experience.
 The America Reads program, which tutors young children in public schools, is one of these programs.
-The Career Center lists openings for on-campus and off-campus jobs at www.pdx.edu/careers/.
-For Federal Work Study information, please see the Student Employment Coordinator, in the Office of Student Financial Aid and Scholarships or the website at www.pdx.edu/finaid/work-study.
+The Portland State Univeristy Career Center lists openings for on-campus and off-campus jobs at www.pdx.edu/careers.
+For Federal Work Study information, please see the Student Employment Coordinator, in the Office of Student Financial Aid and Scholarships or the website at www.pdx.edu/finaid.

-Portland State University has a number of scholarships and awards, which are administered by individual academic departments, the Scholarship Committee, or special committees developed for specific scholarships.
+Portland State University has a number of scholarships which are administered by individual academic departments, the PSU General Scholarship committee, or special committees developed for specific scholarships.
 Scholarships generally are awarded on the basis of academic achievement, promise, and financial need.
-Additional information is available on the Web at www.pdx.edu/scholarships/.
+Additional information is available on the web at www.pdx.edu/scholarships.

 Satisfactory Academic Progress and Financial Aid

-In accordance with the Higher Education Act of 1965, as amended by Congress, Portland State University has established a satisfactory academic progress (SAP) policy for students.
-All students who wish to receive federal student aid funds must make satisfactory progress toward completion of their program of study.
-Portland State University monitors the following for all students:
+In accordance with the Higher Education Act of 1965, as amended by Congress, Portland State University has established a Satisfactory Academic Progress (SAP) policy for students.
+All students who wish to receive federal, state or institutional student aid funds must make satisfactory progress toward completion of their program of study.
+Portland State University monitors the following for all aid recipients:

-• Completion rate-the percentage of credits taken at PSU, or PSU plus transfer courses which have passing grades, according to the student level
+Course Completion Rate: the percentage of credits taken at PSU, or PSU plus transfer courses which have passing grades, according to the student level.

 Students who do not meet all requirements of the Satisfactory Academic Progress policy will have their eligibility for financial aid suspended.
 Students whose eligibility is suspended may submit a written appeal.

-The full policy is on-line at www.pdx.edu/finaid/ under Eligibility for Aid.
+The full policy is on-line at www.pdx.edu/finaid/eligibility.
 Printed copies can be found at the Office of Student Financial Aid and Scholarships in Neuberger Hall lobby.